 The CDPHE recommends steps to protect yourself and help control the community spread of COVID-19:

-- Follow physical distancing guidelines by avoiding groups and standing at least six feet from other people.
+- Maintain physical distancing of at least six feet from other people whenever possible.

 - Avoid touching your face, including eyes, nose, and mouth.